alicanelustu/alicanelustu/README.md

 solutions.
 I am also good at teamwork, have a strong ability to cope with challenges, and can <span style="text-align: left;">communicate well with people at all levels.</span></div>
 <br>
 <div>&nbsp;&nbsp;I have knowledge in UI, API, Mobile, Manual, and Automated testing.
 I use the Java
 programming language for tests.
-I can set up and &nbsp;&nbsp; use Appium, Selenium, JUnit, TestNG, and Cucumber frameworks.
+I can set up and &nbsp;&nbsp;&nbsp;&nbsp;use Appium, Selenium, JUnit, TestNG, and Cucumber frameworks.
 I can automate API tests with Rest-Assured.
 I can perform both manual and <span align= "left">&nbsp;&nbsp;&nbsp;automated tests in Postman.
 I can use Jira and X-Ray for project and task management, as well as error tracking</span></div>